mark-me/mixtape-society/README.md

 * Frontend: Bootstrap 5 + Sortable.js
 * Deployment: Docker (multi-arch support)

+## Copyright & Media Use

+This project provides a Flask-based web application for managing and sharing metadata related to personal music libraries and mixtapes.
+The application is distributed as open-source software under the MIT License, and Docker images are provided for convenience.

+No copyrighted music, cover art, or other media are included with this project or its Docker images.
+Users are expected to supply their own legally obtained audio files.

+By using this software, you agree that:

+You are responsible for ensuring that any media files you import, host, or share comply with applicable copyright laws.

+The maintainers of this project do not endorse or support the unauthorized distribution of copyrighted material.

+The maintainer(s) are not liable for any misuse of this software, including illegal sharing of media files.

+This project is a tool for organizing and interacting with your own music library.

 ## License

 MIT – use it, hack it, share it.